Craig cops respond to several weekend vandalism, theft calls: On the Record — March 15 through March 17

 1:18 p.m.
 On the 600 block of Pershing Street, police in Craig responded to a vandalism call.

-According to the Craig Police Department incident log, police responded to at least 37 calls for service on Friday, 37 calls for service on Saturday and 32 calls for service on Sunday.
+According to the Craig Police Department incident log, police responded to at least 37 calls for service on Friday, 37 on Saturday, and 32 on Sunday.

 Editor's note: Craig police were not immediately available Monday, March 18 to provide additional details on the weekend's incidents.